thiagoesteves/deployex/docs/examples/aws/README.md

 root@ip-10-0-1-56:/home/ubuntu$
 ```

-Run the script to install the certificates:
+Since the secrets are already updated, we are going to install them in the appropriate addresses
 ```bash
 ./install-otp-certificates.sh